Where are you located?

 What if I want extra binders?

 They make great gifts!
-I can put together extra binders for $30 each, if I am sending them at the same time as your binder and to the same address.
-(If you do it yourself, the materials cost about $18 plus printing.)
+I can put together extra binders for $30 each, if I am creating them at the same time as your binder.
+(If you want to do it yourself, the materials cost about $18 plus printing costs.)
 Remember—it’s not really a $30 gift, it’s much more than that, since you paid for the research!